Best iPad for playing Apple Arcade iMore 2021

 - Older internals could slow games

-If you're a professional who also likes to play games, you can't go wrong with the 11-inch iPad Pro.
-Inside, you'll find a blazing-fast A12X Bionic chip with 64-bit architecture and Neural Engine and embedded M12 coprocessor.
-There's also a speedy USB-C port for quick charging.
+If you're a professional who also likes to play games, you can't go wrong with the third-generation 11-inch iPad Pro.
+Inside, you'll find a blazing-fast M1 chip.
+There's also a speedy USB-C port with Thunderbolt support for quick charging.
 The larger display is certain to make games pop.

 - Easy to travel